storesafe/cordova-sqlite-storage/README.md

 API changes by @chbrody

-# Project Status
+## Project Status

-Unfortunately @chbrody will have very little time to support this fork project due to some upcoming professional commitments.
-This fork will be kept open for bug fixes only.
-I would like to ask for all bug fixes to be well tested, with unit testing if at all possible, in decent coding style and submitted as pull requests.
-I have opened [issue #33](https://github.com/chbrody/Cordova-SQLitePlugin/issues/33) for discussion about the future of this project and finding a new home.
+This fork will be kept open to concentrate on bug fixing and documentation improvements.
+Bug fixes in the form of pull requests that are well tested, with unit testing if at all possible, and in decent coding style will be highly appreciated.
+Due to professional commitments @chbrody cannot guarantee any level of support at this time.

+## Project future

+See [issue #33](https://github.com/chbrody/Cordova-SQLitePlugin/issues/33): to provide the maximum benefits of customization it should be possible to build with a replacement of the sqlite C library itself, and also make extensions such as SQLCipher possible (#32).
+This enhancement would solve #22 for all versions of the Android API. @chbrody expects to concentrate on the Android version using the NDK.

 Highlights
 ----------